PRESS CONFERENCE ON THE COMMUNIQUÉ FROM THE

 Unbundling of Nigerian Railway Corporation –

 Moreover, it is imperative to unbundle the Nigerian Railway Corporation into viable entities using time-tested PPP models as has been exemplified in other nations with long history of railway operations.
 Separate private companies under suitable PPP arrangement could be formed to take care of Infrastructure Network, City/Inter-city Passenger Train Operations, Freight Traffic Operations and Leasing/Maintenance of Rolling stocks.
-For adequate credit enhancement, it is advisable that the company that manages or builds the track, also operates the rolling stocks.
+For adequate credit enhancement, it is advisable that the company that manages or builds the track, also operate the rolling stocks.
 To complement the present scenario, State Governments and Local Governments should be given the right under an enabling law to invest in railway business without hindrance.
 This Bill under consideration should be redrafted to effect this proposition.
 States and LGAs that desire to improve the sections of the rail network within their geographical area could form companies to operate the current system and also enlarge the rail network within their area of jurisdiction, alone or in conjunction with proximate States and LGAs.

 Need for Nigeria Railway Regulatory Agency –